BradneySmith/PhotoStack-Studio/README.md

 # PhotoStack Studio - Version 1.0

-PhotoStack is a simple image editing software developed for a local business, and was written in Python 3.9 and converted to an executable file using PyInstaller 4.5.1.
+<p align="justify">PhotoStack Studio is a simple image editing software developed for a local business, and was written in Python 3.9 and converted to an executable file using PyInstaller 4.5.1.
 The business need was to combine images in 3 different configurations, which have been called stacks.
 The stack layouts are: a vertical stack, a horizontal stack and a two-column stack - all of which were to be resized automatically to fit nicely and reduce file size.
 Another requirement was have an option to resize a single image manually, by inputting the desired dimensions for height and width.
-Additional features have been added to improve ease-of-use, and a full list is given below.
+Additional features have been added to improve ease-of-use, and a full list is given below.</p?

+<table></table>

 <p align="center">
   <img src="https://user-images.githubusercontent.com/39648391/134772365-6148e3b0-4340-435e-a29c-a0ded4e6546e.png" alt="PhotoStack">